clockwerkz/tron/README.md

-<h1>Star Wars Fan Site Project</h1>
+<h1>Tron Fan Site Project</h1>

 Live Site Here: <a href="https://clockwerkz.github.io/fansite/">Star Wars Fan Site</a>

 This is my 1-Week Build Challenge entry offered by Faith Wallace.
 The project goal is to build a simple page that is dedicated to a movie, book or television series.
-I've decided to do my page based on the Star Wars franchise.
+I've decided to do my page based on the Tron franchise.

 <h2>Day 1</h2>
 The starting day is basically creating the git repo and building the file structure for the project.
 The instructions are to create